RESOURCES ⇢ ARTICLE

 It’s whether your organization is built to hear what’s already being said.

-Your program managers are sitting on insight your competitors would do anything to have.
-The only question is whether your organization treats growth as everyone’s responsibility—clearly and safely—or leaves it trapped in the heads of people who were never told it mattered.
+Your program managers are sitting on intelligence that your competitors would do anything to have.
+The only question is whether your organization treats growth as everyone’s responsibility — clearly and safely — or leaves it trapped in the heads of people who were never told it mattered.

 If you’re not sure, that’s the gap.
 And your competitors are already working to close it.